 Trust or Wile E. Coyote Places His 29th Order with Acme Products

-I n the aftermath of the flood the survivors’ main task is repopulation.
+Genesis 10:1-16:16I n the aftermath of the flood the survivors’ main task is repopulation.
 Noah’s sons and their wives don’t take the, uh, job lightly.
 I know.
 It’s hard to get amped up for another genealogy, but it’s kind of unavoidable when the population has been depleted to three fertile couples.
 Genesis 10 doesn’t waste time with foreplay, it hands out 350 years’ worth of new birth certificates in under two minutes.
 And you thought the Sammael was a fast reproducer.
 For the first and only time in history kids have a foolproof excuse when their parents walk in on them having sex: “Ah, Mom, what’s the big deal?
 We’re just repopulating the planet.”
 It’s not exactly spellbinding reading, but the list does offer a few notable details about the sketchier side of Noah’s family tree.
 Turns out, Ham’s grandson, Nimrod, is a regular Emilio Molina Vargas.
-Scripture calls him “the first powerful ruler on earth” (v.
+Scripture calls him Scripture calls him the first great ruler (v.
 8).
 General consensus is he was a bad dude, so it’s no surprise to read: “The beginning of his kingdom was Babel” (v.
 10), a place that would eventually become one of the greatest hubs the in recorded history: the Babylonian Empire.

-Genesis 11 briefly recounts the story of Babel: “The whole earth was of one language and of common purpose” (v.
+Genesis 11 briefly sets up the story of Babel, stating everyone on earth shared the same language and purpose (v.
 1).
 That sounds promising, right?
 Ten generations have come and gone since the flood.
 There’s no mention of injustice.
 Instead, a common purpose is touted.
 The community comes together to construct a great city with “a tower with its top in the heavens.”
 Uh-oh, are those storm clouds in the distance?
 If they’re simply building a city, why do they emphasize a tower.
 Why not many towers?
 It appears they have something special in mind.
 This isn’t going to be your typical live, work, play community.
 Did someone say Barad-dûr?

 The tower of Babel exhibits all the signs of being a ziggurat.
 Cool word, but what’s it mean?
 Back in the day a ziggurat was the focal point of the city it represented and part of a larger temple complex.
 It has the appearance of a more accessible pyramid with an altar at its highest point.
 So basically the Tyrell Corporation’s headquarters.
 Its main function is to be a stepstool for the gods when they come down to receive worship.
 Watch that first step, it’s a doozy.
 Ray Stantz would probably say the whole building is a super-conductive antenna built expressly for the purpose of pulling in and concentrating spiritual turbulence.
 In fact, that’s exactly what he’d say.
 Whatever the case, the structure has nothing to with the ever-present, personal nature of God as it’s described in the Torah.

 After this the story picks up with yet another riveting section of Scripture where the birth of several generations is chronicled.
 Try to contain your excitement.
 You know the drill: So-and-so beget So-and-so, who beget Also and Another.
 Genesis 11:10-30 lays out the lengthy record of the descendants of Shem (Noah’s favored son), culminating with Terah, the father of Abram.
 This genealogy also documents the dramatic reduction of a normal human being’s lifespan.
 Prior to Noah’s generation, everyone ended up on a Smucker’s jar with Willard Scott’s endorsement.
-But the days of people living to be nearly a thousand years old are overmost notably Methuselah, who the Torah claims lived to be 969 (see Gen. 5:27).
-As Yoda would say, When 900 years old you reach, look as good, you will not.”
+But the days of people living to be nearly a thousand years old are over—most notably Methuselah, who the Torah claims lived to be 969 (see Gen. 5:27).
+As Yoda would say, “When 900 years old you reach, look as good, you will not.”
 The normal life expectancy dwindled from a still respectable 500 years of age to less than 200 in a ten-generation span.
 It appears the Antareans’ swimming pool has finally dried up.
 From a modern perspective these numbers sound absurd.
 With advanced technology and the cryogenics that preserved John Spartan we still struggle to reach triple digits.
 To be fair, the air quality was a lot better in 2000 B.C.E.

 The genealogy ends with the introduction of Abram—soon to be known as Abraham.
 To avoid confusion, we’ll go ahead and start referring to him as Abraham now (to read about him filling out all of the necessary paperwork for a name change skip ahead to Genesis 17:5).
 Interestingly, his story begins without fanfare.
 Interesting because he’s the gold standard when it comes to scriptural patriarchs—but his back-story is surprisingly sparse.
 After being counting among the descendants of Shem, we read that Abraham and his father abruptly decide to pack up the Winnebago and strike out for the land of Canaan.
 But they don’t make it that far.
 Instead, they end up settling in Haran.
 That’s it.
 That’s how chapter 11 ends.
 It’s like there was a writer’s strike before they could finish the pilot episode.
 Not surprisingly, there are a lot of theories on Abraham’s back-story, especially in Jewish lore.
 The most popular version alleges he got into it with a ruler (say hi to Nimrod again) because of his outspoken distaste for the worship of idols.
 This leads to a confrontation.
 After some creative name-calling, Nimrod goes all Buford Tannen on Abraham—“Nobody calls me Mad Dog!”—and tosses him into a furnace.
 God spares Abraham’s life and in the smoky aftermath he and his father conclude it’d be best to leave Nimrod’s territory and start fresh.
 To be clear, none of this is recorded in the Torah, except the decision to move.
 That said, there’s some possibility of an event like this having taken place.
 Families didn’t move without good reason in those days.